 There is no learning curve since our software is incredibly easy to use.
 You don’t have to concern yourself with any of the technical details — Curogram comes with built-in capabilities that ensure your telemedicine practice is fully HIPAA compliant and that patients’ medical records are protected by the latest encryption technology.

 Curogram fully integrates with your EHR, in less than 48 hours, and automates the entire process of updating and maintaining medical records.

 Curogram replicates in-person workflows, allowing your doctors and staff to easily transition to an online environment.
 Our waiting room management tools facilitate patient check-in and check-out, allowing doctors to admit up to 40 patients daily.

 Reduce no-shows by 75% with smart, automated appointment reminders.

 Send review requests to your most satisfied patients and generate hundreds of five-star ratings.

-Learn more about Curogram and start your free trial and see why clinics, doctors, and patients love us!
+Schedule a free demo today and learn more about Curogram and see why clinics, doctors, and patients love us!